LBHackney-IT/lbh-frontend/docs/developing/react.md

 If you're reading this, you're probably trying to use the design system with [Next.js](https://nextjs.org/) or a similar kind of React app.

 The design system can save you a lot of time and effort in making your React components look right.

-However, if you need complex pre-made components that have significant built-in client-side functionality, you're better off [going elsewhere](#building-components-with-complex-interactions-and-logic).
+But, if you need complex pre-made components that have lots of stateful client-side functionality, you're better off [going elsewhere](#building-components-with-complex-interactions-and-logic).

 ## Setting it up